2206217/CS220AU-DP-2022/README.md

 * 2022-10-18 Created Github account (public and private repositories)
 * 2022-10-11 Watched videos on digital identities and got introduced to the idea of V&R maps.

 ## TO DO
-* More research on existential risks - Metaverse?
 * link the risk to my own digital identity + impact
-* come up with research question + continue to upload notes and ideas to repository.
+* come up with research question (half way there?)
+* start gathering data to make the screen time graphs/charts.
-* Watch Social Dilemma on netflix.
+* watch social dilemma on netflix